- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to note that while these preventive measures can minimize the risk of data loss, they cannot guarantee complete protection.
 It is always recommended to have a comprehensive data protection strategy in place, including off-site backups and disaster recovery plans, to ensure the highest level of data security.

-Although NAS VTrak M200f can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VTrak M200f can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -